saimohan1-cmd/Employee-Absenteeism-Analysis-/README.md

 - Trained a **Random Forest Classifier**
 - Evaluated using accuracy, precision, recall, and F1-score

-### 5. **Model Interpretability**
-- Used **SHAP** to understand feature importance and individual predictions

 ---

 ## Key Insights

 - Absenteeism is more influenced by **organizational** features (e.g., Division, Department) than by **personal** ones (like gender).
 - A significant number of employees show **no absenteeism**, while others are absent at varying levels.
-- The model identifies key departments and divisions prone to absenteeism.

 ---